Skip to content

 Value Unit or range

-IMU acceleration g
+IMU acceleration (accel_x, accel_y, accel_z) g

-IMU gyro degrees per second
+IMU gyro (gyro_x, gyro_y, gyro_z) degrees per second

-Controller scaled axes approximately −100 to 100
+Controller scaled axes -100 to 100

-Controller raw axes 12-bit ADC, normally 0 to 4095
+Controller raw axes the unprocessed stick number, 0 to 4095

 Battery voltage volts